Pharmacy Residency Programs

 Upon completion of the residency the resident is expected to function with the knowledge, confidence and competence a leader is expected to show in this specialty area, as well as be equipped with the appropriate knowledge to pursue BCPP certification if the resident so chooses.
-As a part of Community Health Network, the resident will be associated with an integrated health care delivery network that ranks among the top 20 in the nation.
+As a part of Community Health Network, the resident will be associated with an integrated healthcare delivery network that ranks among the top 20 in the nation.

-Laura Ruekert, PharmD, BCPP, CGP
+Laura Ruekert, PharmD, BCPP, BCGP

 Associate Professor of Pharmacy Practice, Butler University